BioMedIA/dHCP-release-notes/organisation.md

 Warp from the structural space to the 40wk template space xfm/sub-<subid>_ses-<sesid>_from-T2w_to-template40wk_mode-image.nii.gz

-Acknowledgments:
+## Acknowledgments

 The research leading to these data has received funding from the European Research Council under the European Union Seventh Framework Programme (FP/20072013)/ERC Grant Agreement no. 319456.
 The work was also supported by the NIHR Biomedical Research Centres at Guys and St Thomas NHS Trust.
 We are grateful to the families who generously supported this trial.
 We are also thankful to the WU-Minn-Oxford Human Connectome Project consortium (1U54MH091657-01) for access to their computing resources.